Sweeny91/WebScrape_NASA_Application/README.md

 * Create a root route `/` that will query your Mongo database and pass the mars data into an HTML template to display the data.

 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
-Use the following as a guide for what the final product should look like, but feel free to create your own design.
+"""

+* A snapshot of the final product can be found below

 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)